CadenzaProject/cadenzaproject.github.io/docs/cadenza1/Data/cc1_data_overview.md

 - [Bach10](https://labsites.rochester.edu/air/resource.html)

 We leave it to you to decide how to use these as part of the training and validation sets.
-Mind that some songs from MedleydB are already part of the training set in MUSDB18.
+Note, some of the songs from MedleydB are already part of the training set in MUSDB18.
 For more information on augmenting and supplementing the training data, please see the [rules](../Take%20part/cc1_rules#training-and-development).

 ### 1.2 Evaluation

 - We will use the MUSDB18-HQ's evaluation set which is made up of 50 songs.
-- You must process all complete songs.
+- You must process all of these for the complete songs.
 - All the music will be used for HAAQI evaluation.
 - We will then select a random 10-second sample from each piece of music for listening panel evaluation.